SUSE/machinery/docs/Inspection-Class-Design.md

 All systems are also capable of extracting files from the system with the `retrieve_files` method for processing on the inspecting machine or storage as part of the system description.
+There are a number of other methods for accessing as well.

 ## Inspection Code